andyogah/apim-openai-chargeback-environment/README.md

 ## 1.1 Overview

-Primarily, this development tries to solve the ephemeral and scalability challenges of the existing API Management (APIM) chargeback implementation for DOI Generative OpenAI services.
+Primarily, this development tries to solve the ephemeral and scalability challenges associated with
+existing API Management (APIM) chargeback implementation for OpenAI services.
 Amongst other things it will also incrementally address all other non-functional requirements that may arise based of existing and future use cases or needs.
 This is intended to be a full solution, and not just APIM policies, in that it comes self-contained with supporting Azure resources to